 - Individual provision maps

 - Pupil Passports

-- Close home/school liaison
+- Close home/Academy liaison

 - PSP meetings

 - The opportunity to contact the class teacher or SENDCo whenever you have a concern or a question.

 - Reports from any outside agencies involved with your child and the opportunity to discuss these with the SENDCo and your child's class teacher.

-- Annual EHCP review meetings

-- ❖ TAC (Team around the child) meetings
+- Annual EHCP review meetings - TAC meetings

-WHAT DOES THE PROVISION AT CLIFTON ALL SAINTS ACADEMY LOOK LIKE?
+WHAT DOES THE PROVISION AT THE ACADEMY LOOK LIKE?

-At Clifton All Saints Academy, we offer an extensive provision within the 4 areas of Special Educational Needs and Disability, identified in the DFE Code of Practice (January 2015).
+The Academy offers an extensive provision within the 4 areas of SEND, identified in the DfE Code of Practice (January 2015).